Ethnic minorities in Armenia: Assyrians

-Molokan means "milk drinkers" in Russian, as they drank milk instead of fasting from it on Orthodox Fasts.
-There are around 5,000 Molokans in Armenia.
-They encourage endogamy.

 Greeks

 The Greeks of Armenia are mainly descendants of Pontic Greeks, who originally lived along the shores of the Black Sea.
 Armenians and Greeks have co-existed for centuries.

 Armeno-Tats

-Christian Tats (Armenian:hay-tater) are a distinct group of Tat-speaking Armenians that historically populated eastern parts of the South Caucasus.
+Christian Tats (Armenian: hay-tater) are a distinct group of Tat-speaking Armenians that historically populated eastern parts of the South Caucasus.

 Ukrainians

-The origin of the Ukrainians in Armenia goes back to the mid 19th century after the migration to Transcaucasia “the Cossacks from Minor Russia” to seal the Empire’s Southern borders.
+The origin of the Ukrainians in Armenia goes back to the mid 19th century after the migration to Transcaucasia “the Cossacks from Minor Russia” to seal the Empire's Southern borders.
 The migrants worked mostly in agriculture.

 Jews

 Jews in Armenia are ethnic / religious Jews living in Armenia.
 There are about 300–500 Jews presently living in Armenia, mainly in the capital Yerevan.
 Although the contemporary relations between Israel and Armenia are normally good.
 The Jews have their religious leaders in Armenia headed by a Chief Rabbi and sociopolitical matters are run by the Jewish Council of Armenia.